cdluminate/robrank/README.md

 ```

 Tips:
-1. export `FAISS_CPU=1` to disable NMI score calculation on GPU.
-This could
+1. When training DML models, export `FAISS_CPU=1` to disable NMI score
-save a little bit of video memory of you encounter CUDA OOM.
+calculation on GPU (faiss).
+This could save a little bit of video memory of you
+encounter CUDA OOM.

 ### 1.2.
 Adversarial Attack